Published:

 How quickly will I receive the funds from Tap-to-Pay transactions?

-Payout is made with most Swiss providers within one to five business days to your linked bank account.
-Some providers like Worldline pay out within 48 hours.
-Payrexx pays out every day, and you receive a single payout from all payment methods combined.
+With most Swiss providers, payouts take place within one to five business days to your specified bank account.
+Some providers, such as Worldline, pay out within 48 hours.
+Payrexx pays out daily, and you receive a single consolidated payout from all payment methods.

 View detailed response